friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 In a similar way, the popular library `Monolog` can be hijacked to execute remote code.
 Let’s explain it on a POC.

 We created a simple module to demontrate the danger of a deserialization.
-Please note that any php script that include PrestaShop core file `config/config.inc.php` load vendors libraries and consequently `Monolog` (PS 1.7+) or others librairies.
+Please note that any php script that include PrestaShop core file `config/config.inc.php` load vendors libraries and consequently `Monolog` (PS 1.7+) or others libraries.

 **FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT USE THIS SCRIPT FOR ILLEGAL ACTIVITIES.
 THE AUTHOR IS NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE.**

-1. Create a little module
+1. Create a module

 ```php
 // modules/mymodule/mymodule.php